rust-lang/rust/text/0000-string-patterns.md

 # Summary

-> One para explanation of the feature.

-Stabilize all string functions working with search patterns around a new generic API that provides a unfied way to define and use those patterns.
+Stabilize all string functions working with search patterns around a new generic API that provides a unified way to define and use those patterns.

 # Motivation

-> Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 Right now, string slices define a couple of methods for string manipulation that work with user provided values that act as